 Child Nutrition Charge PolicyFederal Regulations do not require that a school district allow a student to charge a meal if the student does not have money.
 As a service to GISD parents, we do allow students to charge one meal.
-After one charge if the student does not have money to pay the child will receive an alternate meal of a cheese sandwich and milk as a courtesy (for no more than 2 consecutive days).
+After one charge if the student does not have money to pay the child will receive an alternate meal of a cheese sandwich and milk as a courtesy (for no more than 3 consecutive days).
 Prompt payment is required.
-All adults (including teachers and staff) will not be allowed to charge.
+No a la carte items may be charged by students.
+All adults (including teachers and staff) will not be allowed to charged.

 Applications for Free or Reduced-Price meals may be obtained form any school office, school cafeteria or at the Student Nutrition Office located at 2606 40th Street.
 Any child who is eligible for free or reduced-price lunches is also eligible for free or reduced-price breakfast.
 Reduced-price lunch is 40 cents and the reduced-price breakfast is 30 cents.
-Elementary and Secondary breakfast is $1.10 cents and Elementary Lunch is $1.80 and Secondary Lunch is $2.05.
+Elementary and Secondary breakfast is $1.10 and Elementary Lunch is $2.25 and Secondary Lunch is $2.50.
 Milk prices are 8 oz.
 50 cents.

 Free and Reduced Price Meals are available to families who believe they may qualify.
 If your family chooses to apply please complete a “Meal Application Form.”
 The forms can be obtained and returned (completed) to the school cafeteria, office or Student Nutrition office.
 You will be notified by mail of your child’s status.
 Until notification you must provide your child with a lunch or lunch money.